v8/v8.dev/src/blog/jspi-ot.md

 We currently allocate a fixed size stack for each wrapped call.
 This stack is necessarily large in order to accommodate complex applications.
 However, it also means that an application that has a large number of simple wrapped calls _in flight_ may experience memory pressure.

 Both of these issues are planned to be addressed before JSPI is officially released.

+## Feedback

+Since JSPI is a standards-track effort, we prefer that any issues and feedback be shared [here](https://github.com/WebAssembly/js-promise-integration/issues).
+However, bug reports can be raised at the standard Chrome bug reporting [site](https://issues.chromium.org/new).